tbhb/typing-graph/docs/explanation/index.md

 # Explanation

-This section provides understanding-oriented discussion of concepts, architecture, and design decisions.
-Read these to learn how typing-graph works and why.
+This section provides understanding-oriented discussions of concepts, architecture, and design decisions.
+These pages answer "why" questions: why typing-graph exists, why it makes certain design choices, and why Python's type system works the way it does.

+Unlike tutorials (which guide you through tasks) or reference documentation (which lists every API detail), explanations help you build mental models.
+Reading these pages will deepen your understanding of both typing-graph and Python's type system, making you more effective when building type introspection tools.

+## How to use this section

+Each page explores a concept in depth.
+You don't need to read them in order, though the architecture overview provides useful context for the others.
+If you're trying to do something specific, start with the [tutorials](../tutorials/index.md) or [how-to guides](../guides/index.md) instead.

 ## Available topics

 [Architecture overview](architecture.md)
-:   High-level architecture of typing-graph, including the inspection layer, node hierarchy, and design principles.
+:   Why typing-graph exists, how its components work together, and the reasoning behind key design decisions.
+Start here to understand the library's structure.

 [Forward references](forward-references.md)
-:   How typing-graph handles forward references, evaluation modes, resolution states, and cycle detection.
+:   The evolution of forward reference handling in Python, from string annotations to PEP 649's lazy evaluation.
+Explains typing-graph's evaluation modes and why they exist.

 [Metadata and Annotated types](metadata.md)
-:   How typing-graph extracts and represents metadata from `Annotated` types, including metadata hoisting and the distinction between container-level and element-level metadata.
+:   How `Annotated` metadata enables declarative programming, how typing-graph extracts and organizes it, and the design rationale behind `MetadataCollection`.

 [Qualifiers](qualifiers.md)
-:   Type qualifiers like `ClassVar`, `Final`, `Required`, and `ReadOnly`—what they mean, where they're valid, and how typing-graph extracts them.
+:   Type qualifiers like `ClassVar`, `Final`, and `Required`: what they mean, how they evolved, and how typing-graph distinguishes them from metadata.

 [Type aliases](type-aliases.md)
-:   Traditional `TypeAlias` annotations and PEP 695 `type` statements—how typing-graph represents and inspects type aliases.
+:   The difference between traditional and PEP 695 type aliases, why Python needed new syntax, and how typing-graph represents both forms.

 [Generics and variance](generics.md)
-:   Type parameters (`TypeVar`, `ParamSpec`, `TypeVarTuple`), variance (covariant, contravariant, invariant), and how typing-graph represents generic types.
+:   Type parameters, variance rules, and why they matter.
+Explains how typing-graph models generic types and what automatic variance inference means.

 [Union types](union-types.md)
-:   How Python represents union types (`types.UnionType` vs `typing.Union`), the `|` operator quirk with typing special forms, and how typing-graph normalizes them.
+:   Why Python has two different union types, the surprising behavior of the `|` operator, and how typing-graph handles the distinction.

+## Related resources

+- **Want hands-on practice?** Start with the [tutorials](../tutorials/index.md)
+- **Need to do specific tasks?** Use the [how-to guides](../guides/index.md)
+- **Looking up API details?** See the [API reference](../reference/api.md)